Shorefire Trail Races

 Event summary

-Get ready for an unforgettable adventure at the Shorefire Trail Races on Sunday, October 18, 2026, in the picturesque Huddleston, Bedford.
-This exciting event features two stunning race distances: a challenging 25K and a scenic 10K, both set against the breathtaking backdrop of Smith Mountain Lake State Park.
+Get ready for an exhilarating day of trail running at the Shorefire Trail Races on Sunday, October 18, 2026, in the picturesque Huddleston, Bedford!
+This exciting event features two breathtaking race distances: a challenging 25K and a fun 10K, both set against the stunning backdrop of Smith Mountain Lake State Park.

 Organiser's Description